lucasfurno/docs_en/api/v3/real-time-metrics/index.md

 ---

-## 1. Looking up the list of domains by product{#Lookingupthelistofdomainsbyproduct}
+## 1. Looking up the list of domains by product {#Lookingupthelistofdomainsbyproduct}

 It returns the list of all domains related to the selected product.